settle-real-state-mngmt/task-system/README.md

 - [x] Add new organization called SETTLE
 - [x] Add new repository called building-managent
 - [x] Add laravel boilerplate
-- [ ] Add JWT Auth provided by PHP Open Saviour
-- [ ] Setting up according to https://laravel-jwt-auth.readthedocs.io/en/latest/
+- [ ] Add docker-compose to use sail
 - [ ] Add endpoint for user sign up
 - [ ] Add endpoint for creating a new building
 - [ ] The user who creates a building is the builder owner